kmjch/rubber-ducky/README.md

 Forked from [NickTikhonov/sourcefetch-tutorial](https://github.com/NickTikhonov/sourcefetch-tutorial).

-Rubber Ducky gives you the support you might need.
+Rubber Ducky gives you the support you want.

 ![A screenshot of package](./static/readme.gif)